SaadAlmuneef/Unity-ActionQueue/README.md

 # ActionQueue

-**ActionQueue** handles action  in a queue, ensuring that actions are carried out sequentially with a delay between them.
+**ActionQueue** handles action  in a queue, ensuring that actions are executed sequentially with a delay between them.

 ## Features
 - Queue-based action handling